 Dimensionality reduction

 Reflectance curves were smoothed using the R package pavo (Maia et al., 2013) as well as with custom R functions, down to one reflectance value at each nanometer in wavelength from 300 to 700nm.
 Because neighboring wavelengths are highly collinear in reflectance, we reduced the dimensionality of the data using principal component analysis (PCA), as per Cuthill et al. (1999) and Leal & Fleishman (2002).
 We performed PCA on each island separately and systematically retained the first four principal components (PC), which together always explained more than 88.8% of the variance across islands (Table 3).
 PC1 explained between 40 and 56% of the variance across islands; PC2 explained 17.4–27.9%; PC3 12.7–17.6% and PC4 4.3–10.5%.
 The first four PCs explained similar proportions of variance when calculated for all islands together (Table 3).
 PCs need not represent the same wavelengths across islands because they are fitted on different datasets.
 Nevertheless, PC1 was very collinear with brightness for all islands (Figure 5, Table 4).
 PC2 correlated highly with the red and ultraviolet ends of the spectrum, which were inversely correlated with each other (Fig. 3A).
 Higher PCs corresponded to various combinations of wavelengths.
-Because PC1 correlated uniformly with all wavelengths across the spectrum we considered PC2 onwards to capture the chromatic dimensions of color space, i.e. the relative contributions of the wavelengths regardless of brightness.
+Because PC1 correlated uniformly with all wavelengths across the spectrum, we considered PC2 onwards to capture the chromatic dimensions of color space, i.e. the relative contributions of the wavelengths regardless of brightness.

 Pooled analyses